egamboa/fraud/README.md

     * { last4_cc_number: 4444, IP: 128.0.0.1, started_date: 1594052583(Epoch Time)  } -> blocked
 * If the user tries purchase at low traffic hours we introduce friction.
     * { membId: 1235, last4_cc_number: 4444, IP: 128.0.0.1, started_date: 1594052583(3am)  } -> friction
 * If the user fails to enter the CVV more than 3 times it adds friction.
+TODO.
     * { membId: 1235, last4_cc_number: 4444, cvv: 3, IP: 128.0.0.1, started_date: 1594052583(3am)  } -> friction